andreasbm/readme/README.md

 * [web-router](https://github.com/andreasbm/web-router)
 * [web-config](https://github.com/andreasbm/web-config)

-As inspiration for the layout of the generated README files I initially found inspiration from [terkelg's brilliant repository called prompts](https://github.com/terkelg/prompts).
-I therefore want to mention him here even though he doesn't use this README library.
+As inspiration for the layout of the generated README files I initially found inspiration from [terkelg's brilliant repository called prompts](https://github.com/terkelg/prompts) - a prime example on how every README file should look!
+I therefore wanted to mention him here even though he doesn't use this README library.
 If you want to see an example of a brilliant README file you should definitely check his repository out.

+...

+Why are you still here?
+I asked you to check [it](https://github.com/terkelg/prompts) out - you can always go back to [this](https://github.com/andreasbm/readme) repository later.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/line-colored.png)